constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/related_work.md

 To discover new communities, the engine ask the member of the comunities it knows for communities it does not have knowledge of.
 The collaborative aspect is in the partition of a "global" knowledge graph into intentional semantic units and in the maintenance and particularly update of the collective data sources which is an important contribution of ColChain but is not related to the aim of my research.
-Other academic contributions have also aimed to leverage the social links between data source to diminish the query execution time, by not flooding the network when querying, such has
+Other academic contributions have also aimed to leverage the social links between data source to diminish the query execution time, by not flooding the network when querying, such has in
 [](cite:cites Shen2014AnIP, 10.1145/988672.988759, Bertier2010).
 Also in that realm of studies contributions have focus on using the structure of the object that is modeled, such has academic papers, instead of the social links between the data sources,